luiscoco/SpringBoot_Sample2-created-WebAPI-with-VSCode/README.md

 - Can you provide me the deployment.yml and service.yml files to deploy the application in AWS EKS?

-## 8. To deploy the Web API in AWS EKS
+## 8. How deploy the Web API in AWS EKS

 To deploy your application in AWS Elastic Kubernetes Service (EKS), you'll need to create two YAML files: one for the deployment (**deployment.yml**) and one for the service (**service.yml**).